Dnata: Ground handling

+IT services

 Mercator has been the information technology arm of dnata providing technology and services to the aviation industry worldwide.
 In 2014 Warburg Pincus, a private equity firm, acquired the majority stake of Mercator and merged it with Accelya in 2017.
 The combined company operating under the Accelya brand has 2,800 employees and serves 400 clients worldwide.

 Cargo

 Functioning as the cargo handling operator for the Dubai International Airport Cargo Gateway, cargo services are provided both regionally and internationally at their overseas airports, handling over 3 million tons of cargo annually.
-In 1991, Calogi, an online communication portal was set up for the cargo community and was the first of its kind in the region allowing airlines, shippers, freight forwarders and ground handling agents to conduct business anywhere in the world.
+In 1991, the online communication portal Calogi was set up for the cargo industry.
+The first of its kind in the region, the portal allowed airlines, shippers, freight forwarders, and ground handling agents to conduct business anywhere in the world.

 Travel

 dnata Travel provides assistance in the areas of corporate and government travel, luxury holidays, events, groups and incentives, retail and marine travel.
 There are 202 locations across the GCC with operational presence in Afghanistan, Bahrain, Oman, Qatar, Kuwait and the Kingdom of Saudi Arabia. dnata Travel is also the regional managing partner for the Hogg Robinson Group in the Middle East and West Asia.

+In the United Kingdom dnata Travel owns and operates a number of travel brands these include the Gold Medal Travel Group which includes Pure Luxury, Cruise Plus and Incredible Journey's these brands operate in the business-to-business market selling through travel agencies across the UK.
+Selling directly to consumers dnata Travel own and operate the Travelbag, Travel Republic and Netflights brands.